conference-ictac2023/webpage/call-for-papers/index.md

   We solicit submissions, related to the topics of ICTAC, in the following categories:

-  A. original research contributions;
+  - __A__ - original research contributions;

-  B. short papers, with original work in progress or with proposals of new ideas and emerging challenges; and
+  - __B__ - short papers, with original work in progress or with proposals of new ideas and emerging challenges; and

-  C. tool papers on tools that support formal techniques for software	modeling, system design, and verification.
+  - __C__ - tool papers on tools that support formal techniques for software	modeling, system design, and verification.

   Submissions must not exceed 16 pages (excluding bibliography of maximum 2 pages).
 Short and tool papers should not exceed 8 pages.